Curriculum pathway – Adventure

 • Moving through the secondary years the pupil may demonstrate writing skills and mathematical knowledge up to early stages of KS2.

-• Moving to KS4 pupils will demonstrate skills to enable them to complete Entry level exams, functional skills exams and BTEC introductory courses.
+• Moving to KS4 pupils will demonstrate skills to enable them to complete Entry level exams, functional skills exams, BTEC and ASDAN life skills challenges.

 Curriculum Areas: